 It is clear that the above reduction does not affect the sector of $D_{(a)}\Omega$ variables and in this sense amounts to the equivalent reduction of the gPDE $(\Ecl^{conf},Q)$ describing the conformal geometry, which can be identified with $D_{(a)}\Omega$-independent sector of $(\Ecl,Q)$.
 More geometrically, the initial $(\Ecl,Q)$ is a $Q$-bundle over the $(\Ecl^{conf},Q)$ with the fibre being a jet of $\Omega$ with coordinates $D_{(a)}\Omega$.
 Functions on the base can be identified with the functions on the total space that do not depend on $D_{(a)}\Omega$.
 The above equivalent reduction $(\Ered,Q) \subset (\Ecl,Q)$ originates from the equivalent reduction of $(\Ecl^{conf},Q)$ to $(\Ered^{conf},Q)$ and in this form was initially constructed and employed in~\cite{Boulanger:2004eh,Boulanger:2004zf}, see also~\cite{Dneprov:2022jyn,Grigoriev:2023kkk}.
 More precisely, \begin{prop} $(\Ered,Q)$ is a $Q$-bundle over $(E^{conf}_{\red},Q)$. \end{prop} Recall that both $(\Ered,Q)$ and $(E^{conf}_{\red},Q)$ are $Q$-bundles over $T[1]X$ and the projection $(\Ered,Q)\to (E^{conf}_{\red},Q)$ is a map of bundles over $T[1]X$.

 We refer to $(E^{conf}_{\red},Q)$ as to the pre-minimal model of conformal geometry.
 At the same time, it is natural to call $(\Ered,Q)$ a pre-minimal model of conformal-like off-shell GR.
-The term pre-minimal reflects that one can still eliminate the metric $g_{ab}$ together with the symmetric part of of the ghosts $C_a{}^b$ to obtain the minimal model, see~\cite{Dneprov:2022jyn,Grigoriev:2023kkk} for more details on the minimal model.
+The term pre-minimal reflects that one can still eliminate the metric $g_{ab}$ together with the symmetric part of the ghosts $C_a{}^b$ to obtain the minimal model, see~\cite{Dneprov:2022jyn,Grigoriev:2023kkk} for more details.

-Finally, recall that the on-shell conformal-like GR is described by $(\Ecl,Q,\cI_{cl})$, where $\cI_{cl}$ is generated by \eqref{Frho-def} which in turn originate form the Einstein equations.
-Pulling back $\cI_{cl}$ to $\Ered$ gives an ideal $\cI_{\red}$ which, in turn, allows us to define the pre-minimal model of the on-shell conformal-like GR as an implicit gPDE $(\Ered,Q,\cI_{\red})$.
+Finally, recall that the on-shell conformal-like GR is described by $(\Ecl,Q,\cI_{cl})$, where $\cI_{cl}$ is generated by \eqref{Frho-def} which, in turn, originate from the Einstein equations.
+Pulling back $\cI_{cl}$ to $\Ered$ gives an ideal $\cI_{\red}$ which allows us to define the pre-minimal model of the on-shell conformal-like GR as an implicit gPDE $(\Ered,Q,\cI_{\red})$.